Sensus offers a range of training, alternate madia and consultancy services relating to SensusAccess and production of material in alternate formats.

 Braille embossing – embossing on paper and labels.

-Contact Sensus at email@example.com for a quote on media services.
+Contact Sensus for a quote on media services.

-Sensus has more than 25 years experience in alternate media production and can assist in areas such as uptimizing alternate media workflows, developing strategies for digital asset management, and establishing digital libraries for alternate media.
+Sensus has more than 25 years of experience in alternate media production and can assist in areas such as optimising alternate media workflows, developing strategies for digital asset management, and establishing digital libraries for alternate media.

-Contact Sensus at firstname.lastname@example.org to discuss how Sensus can help optimize your workflows or improve your alternate media services.
+Contact Sensus to discuss how Sensus can help optimise your workflows or improve your alternate media services.
 You may also want to visit www.sensuslibrary.com for an example of how a digital alternate media library can be implemented.